nostrband/nostr-login/README.md

 The reply payload may be used to supply the session token.
 If token is sent by the server as a cookie then payload might be empty, otherwise the payload should be used by the app to extract the token and use it in future API calls to the server.

-## Example Html Page
+## Example HTML Page

-Here is basic html example to test event signage and nip-04 and nip-44 encryption using this tool.
+Here is a basic  example to test event signage, nip-04 and nip-44 encryption using NostrLogin.
+Just save the following code as index.html and serve it with something like `python3 -m http.server 8080`

 ```html
 <!DOCTYPE html>